sfallmann/conf-central/README.md

 ### Design Choices

-Session objects are children of Conference objects which allows for easy querying of all sessions for a specific conference.
-Sessions have their own websafekey field which are used for the wishlist implementation.
-It would also allow for a details endpoint much like the conference entities have.
+Session objects are children of Conference objects since Sessions are specific to each Conference.

+    class Session(ndb.Model):
+        name            = ndb.StringProperty(required=True)
+        highlights      = ndb.StringProperty(repeated=True)
+        speaker         = ndb.StringProperty()
+        duration        = ndb.IntegerProperty()
+        typeOfSession   = ndb.StringProperty()
+        date            = ndb.DateProperty()
+        startTime       = ndb.TimeProperty()

-Speakers are implemented as a string for the sake of simplicity.
+name, highlights and typeOfSession are implemented as strings with highlights repeatable to allow  multiple highlights. speaker is also implemented as a string for simplicity.

+I chose  the string type since these properties would contain words.

+The types for date and startTime are self explanatory.

+For duration, IntegerProperty was selected since this would be representing a number of minutes (ex 30, 45, 60, 90, etc)

 ## Task 2